LongStraws/CSI2132-final-project/README.md

 module.exports = pool;
 ```

-- Copy paste the database.sql, and import into postgres, or copy paste into the command line
+- Copy and paste the `database.sql`, and import it into Postgres, or copy-paste into the command line
-- Navigate to the server directory and run node index.js to start the server
+- Navigate to the server directory and run `node index.js` to start the server
 - You're ready to start using the application!